 The highly popular, over-the-top, car-themed spy thriller movie series was going to release its ninth installment on May 22.
 Now, the film won’t be released until April 2021.

-If you sign up for HBO Max, you can watch Fast Five via streaming, and the recent spin-off film Hobbes & Shaw.
+If you sign up for HBO Max, you can watch Fast Five via streaming.

 6. Black Widow

 The next movie in the Marvel Cinematic Universe, starring Scarlett Johansson as the skilled super-spy, won’t be released on May 1 as previously announced.
-It will now be released to theaters November 6.
+It will now be released to theaters on November 6.

 Disney Plus has all of the previous MCU films that feature Black Widow, starting with her first appearance in Iron Man 2.

 This is a reimagining of the Saw franchise, starring Chris Rock and Samuel L. Jackson.
 It was coming to theaters on May 15 but has been pushed back indefinitely as one of the coronavirus movie delays.

-Check out the first movie in another long-running horror series, Final Destination, on HBO Max.
+Check out the first movie in the series, Saw, on Cinemax.

 8. Minions 2